ppy/osu-wiki/news/2024/2024-12-28-3-digit-world-cup-2025-registrations-now-open.md

 ## How do I register?

-To register, simply head over to the **registration page** (*pending url*) to connect your osu! and Discord accounts.
+To register, simply head over to the **[registration page](https://r.shdewz.me/3wc25-registration)** to connect your osu! and Discord accounts.
 Players who sign up via the aforementioned link and meet the following criteria will be eligible to participate:

 - **Your osu! global rank must be within #100–999 at the time of registrations closing** (January 12, 23:59 UTC)
 - **You must not have violated the [osu! community rules](/wiki/Rules) in the past 12 months**